 Possible sources of extra income include:

-- A Side Job.
+- A Side Hustle.
 There are all kinds of side businesses you can operate while still working full-time.
-Possibilities include tutoring, freelance writing, selling crafts on Etsy, walking dogs, mowing lawns, or driving for DoorDash or Uber.
+Possibilities include tutoring, freelance writing, selling crafts on Etsy, walking dogs with Rover, mowing lawns, or driving for DoorDash, Instacart or Uber.
 You can also earn extra money online by picking up odd jobs on sites like Fiverr, TaskRabbit, and Amazon Mechanical Turk.

 - Investments.
 There are many types of passive income investments that bring in a steady stream of extra cash.
 These include investing in art through Masterworks, dividend-paying stocks, bonds, annuities, and peer-to-peer loans.